 Now, since you took the time to figure out the type of person you want to become.
 You can slowly but surely become this person.

 A good starting point is embracing the way of micro habits.
-You make a positive change in your life one tiny step at a time.
+Begin making a positive change in your life, one tiny step at a time.

 “To be yourself in a world that is constantly trying to change you is the greatest accomplishment.”
 Ralph Waldo Emerson